Perhaps You Can See the Irony of It

 Husbands, love your wives, just as Christ loved the church and gave himself up for her.

 Christians believe Jesus married the Church.
 Only the Church didn’t exist when Jesus lived.
 The verse suggests that Jesus died out of love, as in a marriage.
 It asks husbands to love their wives just like Christ loved the Church and gave himself up for her.
-That might be as close to the truth as the church fathers dared to go.
-Jesus was married, and he gave himself up for his Bride.
+That was as close to the truth as the church fathers dared to venture.
+Jesus was married and gave himself up for his Bride.
 And men should do the same for their wives.
-It sheds light on Jesus’ views on marriage.
-Jesus said marriage is a bond forged by God (Matthew 19:3-9),
+This vantage also sheds new light on Jesus’ views on marriage as a bond forged by God (Matthew 19:3-9),

 Some Pharisees came to him to test him.
 They asked, ‘Is it lawful for a man to divorce his wife for any and every reason?